momor666/markdown-preview-enhanced-with-litvis/README.md

 apm install linter linter-ui-default intentions busy-signal
 ```

-When you are working on a complex litvis narrative that consists of several documents or depends on narrative schemas, you may benefit from going to `linter-ui-default` settings and changing _Panel Represents_ parameter to _Entire project_.
+When you are working on branching litvis narratives or those depending on narrative schemas, you may benefit from going to `linter-ui-default` settings and changing _Panel Represents_ parameter to _Entire project_.
 This will make the list of reported issues more informative.